 “Such a real post.
 This is why we love you.”

 “You are one of my absolute favorite accounts.”

 “Y’all are forever my favorite.
 Thank you for always sharing these.
 They make me laugh so dang hard.”

 Her trademark beautiful red hair is not the only thing that sets her apart from the countless other moms on Instagram.
 She’s gone from 50,000 followers to 424,000 followers (and counting) in less than a year, and with an HGTV show filmed and ready to premiere in 2020, it seems like this is just beginning for Todryk.
 “She’s the perfect combination of Lucille Ball and Joanna Gaines in one person,” her husband Mike says.
-“She’s funny.
-She’s witty.
-She’s got physical comedy.
+“She’s funny, witty and has got physical comedy.
 She’s great with timing.
 She’s intuitively good at business, and like Joanna, she’s just got an impeccable eye.”

 Hails from Burleson

 Lives in Collin County

 Significant other Husband Mike, regional sales director and army veteran